mitchellh/minitest-mark/README.md

 [pytest's marks](http://pytest.org/latest/mark.html).

 **WARNING:** This is a _proof of concept_.
-It works, but is not intended, in its current form, to be used for production tests.
+It works, but is not intended -- in its current form -- to be used for production tests.

 ## Example

+### Defining And Running Marks

 Define a test with some marks: